 About FERC Directory of Judges

-Judge Carmen A. Cintron was appointed Deputy Chief Judge in September 2015 and has been at the FERC in December 1999.
+Judge Carmen A. Cintron was appointed to the FERC in December 1999.
 Prior to joining the FERC Judge Cintron was Hearing Office Chief of the Atlanta North Office of Hearings and Appeals, Social Security Administration.
-As Hearing Office Chief, Judge Cintron was the chief management official responsible for the operations of a hearing office comprised of nine Administrative Law Judges, two Senior Administrative Law Judges and a support staff of fifty employees comprised of attorneys, paralegals and technicians.
+As Hearing Office Chief, Judge Cintron was the chief management official responsible for the operations of a hearing office comprised of nine Administrative Law Judges, two Senior Administrative Law Judges and a support staff of fifty employees (attorneys, paralegals and technicians).
 She became an Administrative Law Judge in April 1994 appointed to the San Jose, California Hearing Office with the Social Security Administration.

 Judge Cintron was an attorney at the Federal Communications Commission (FCC) for 14 years.
 For 12 of those years she served in the FCC’s Common Carrier Bureau.
 Judge Cintron also worked as a Trial Attorney for the Puerto Rico Justice Department in the Federal Litigation Division.
 In addition, she worked in the Puerto Rico House of Representatives as Legal Advisor to the Judiciary Committee on Civil Law.